Research shows careers education information is failing many young people with vision impairment

 The research looked at young people’s experiences of Careers Education Information, Advice & Guidance (CEIAG) support in mainstream education in England since the national Connexions Service ended and the duty to provide careers education passed from Local Authorities to individual schools and FE colleges.

-- Some positive experience of careers support in school and college, which provide some examples of good practice to build upon.
+• Some positive experience of career support in school and college, which provide some examples of good practice to build upon.

 Share this page